xiaohai-huang/cab432-assignment1/readme.md

 # CAB 432 Assignment

-This is a simple example of serving a React Application from within your Express Server, alongside your API.
-In this example we have two separate folders, client and server - they each house their respective files and logic.
-We assume at this point you're able to containerize an application yourself so we have left that as an exercise for you.
+It have two separate folders, client and server - they each house their respective files and logic.
+In order to run the container, it needs a few environment variabels, please see the Deployment section for these environment variabels.

 ### Client